 Our offtake agreements with our customers allow the customers to terminate the agreements if specified construction and product delivery requirements are not satisfied.
 For example, under two of these agreements, if Origin 1 had not commenced commercial operation by December 31, 2021 or we had not delivered specified product volume from Origin 1 by September 30, 2022, then, in each case, the customer may terminate the agreement and any outstanding secured promissory notes resulting from advance payments made to us will become due immediately.
 The outstanding obligations under those promissory notes, together with accrued interest, totaled an aggregate of \$10.9 million as of December 31, 2021.
 These agreements also require us to pay liquidated damages up to an aggregate of \$0.9 million if Origin 1 had not commenced commercial operation by December 31, 2020 or we had not delivered specified product volume from Origin 1 by September 30, 2021.
 In September 2020, the counterparties to these agreements agreed to waive compliance with the milestones and their right to liquidated damages until June 30, 2021, in order to facilitate the negotiation of amendments to the agreements, including the milestone achievement dates.
 In June 2021, one of the counterparties agreed to further extend this deadline through September 30, 2021.
-And in November 2021, this counterparty agreed to further extend the deadline to March 31, 2022.
+And in November 2021, this counterparty agreed to further extend the deadline to June 30, 2022.
+In December 2021, the other counterparty agreed to extend the deadline to March 31, 2022.